andyschauer/sulfate/how_to_contribute.md

 	On your local machine:

-	# from inside the repo, with main up to date
+	from inside the repo, with main up to date:

 		git checkout -b feature-xyz

 	feature-xyz is any name you choose that describes the work